-- planning mechanisms (e.g. Plans of Management and Site Management Arrangements) - stewardship initiatives (e.g. Reef Guardians program) - partnerships (e.g. Reef Plan) - funding programs (e.g. Reef Program).
+- planning mechanisms (e.g. Plans of Management and Site Management Arrangements) - stewardship initiatives (e.g. Reef Guardians program) - partnerships (e.g. Reef 2050 Water Quality Improvement Plan) - programs (e.g. natural resource management programs, Joint Field Management Program) - international agreements (e.g. Paris Climate Agreement).

+Steps in applying this policy

-1 Identify the relevant Great Barrier Reef values, and desired outcomes.
-Refer to Table 1 and Attachment 4.
+Identify Great Barrier Reef values, and desired outcomes relevant to your decision.
+Refer to Table 1 and Attachment 1 and Attachment 2.
 These tables are derived from the Great Barrier Reef Region Strategic Assessment and updated by the Great Barrier Reef Outlook Report.
-Consider connectivity and relationships between values relevant to your decision.
-2 Identify impacts affecting the relevant Great Barrier Reef values.
-Use Attachment 2 as a checklist to identify impacts that may affect the delivery of a net benefit.
-Use the Driver Pressure State Impact Response framework.
-3 the value or pro ale required to contribute effectively to improving the condition and trend of cess.
-Is the management decision-making at the operational, tactical or Refer to Attachment 1 to work through the most appropriate level for decision- olementation.
-4 st appropriate approach to implementation, and how strategic and innovative help improve the effectiveness of achieving positive outcomes.
-Consider existing strategies that can be used to inform assessments of condition, cumulative impacts and risk; provide access to relevant data and information; and assist in negotiating approvals and permissions to facilitate on-ground actions.
-For program managers , consider the opportunities for identifying and implementing pilot programs to test innovative restoration actions.
+Consider connectivity, relationships and dependencies between values relevant to your decision.

+Identify causes of decline affecting the relevant Great Barrier Reef values.
+Use Attachment 3 as a checklist to identify actions that may affect the delivery of a net benefit.
+Use the Driver Pressure State Impact Response framework

+- Consider the scale required to contribute effectively to improving the condition and trend of the value.
+Is the management decision-making at the operational, tactical or strategic level?
+Refer to Attachment 4 to work through the most appropriate level for decision-making and implementation. - Consider the most appropriate approach to implementation, and how strategic and innovative approaches can help improve the effectiveness of achieving positive outcomes.

+Consider existing strategies that can be used to inform assessments of condition, cumulative impacts and risk; provide access to relevant data and information; and assist in negotiating approvals and permissions to facilitate on-ground net benefit actions.

+For program managers, consider the opportunities for identifying and implementing pilot programs to test innovative restoration actions.

 For research providers, consider what novel research can be implemented to actively demonstrate a positive change in Great Barrier Reef values.

-5 appropriate management tools and actions to maximise improvement in end of relevant values.
+Apply the most appropriate programs, plans and actions to maximise improvement in condition and trend of relevant values.

 For program managers, consider how a collaborative approach can help extend (area of effectiveness; successful uptake; reduced lag times etc.) the delivery of improvement actions.

-For on-ground implementation , consider how a coordinated approach can help with sharing of information and targeting delivery of actions.
-6 Identify monitori consistencies wi effectiveness ar te, report and implement adaptive management to achieve desire outcomes. ng and reporting required - to evaluate the effectiveness of actions.
-Identify th the Reef 2050 Integrated Monitoring and Reporting Program.
-To enhance ad drive continuous improvement, adapt actions in response to learning, new erging issues and changing circumstances.
+For on-ground implementation, consider how a coordinated approach can help with sharing of information and targeting delivery of actions.

+Monitor, evaluate, report and implement adaptive management to achieve desire outcomes.
+Identify monitoring and reporting required - to evaluate the effectiveness of actions.
+Identify consistencies with the Reef 2050 Integrated Monitoring and Reporting Program.
+To enhance effectiveness and drive continuous improvement, adapt actions in response to learning, new information, emerging issues and changing circumstances.

+Communicate outcomes.
+Share successes, failures and lessons learned.